cncf/wg-serverless/whitepapers/serverless-overview/README.md

 There are three primary development and deployment models that most application developers might consider when looking for a platform to host their cloud-native applications.
 Each model has its own set of differing implementations (whether an open source project, hosted platform, or on-premises product).
 These three models are commonly built upon container technology for its density, performance, isolation, and packaging features, but containerization is not a requirement.

 In order of increasing abstraction away from the actual infrastructure that is running their code, and toward a greater focus on only the business logic that’s developed, they are Container Orchestration (or Containers-as-a-Service), Platform-as-a-Service, and Serverless (Functions-as-a-Service).
-All of these approaches provide a way to deploy cloud-native application, but they prioritize different functional and non-functional aspects based on their intended developer audience and workload type.
+All these approaches provide a way to deploy cloud-native application, but they prioritize different functional and non-functional aspects based on their intended developer audience and workload type.
 The following section lists some of the key characteristics of each.

 Keep in mind that no single approach is a silver bullet for all cloud-native development and deployment challenges.
-It’s important to match the needs of your particular workload against the benefits and drawbacks of each of these common cloud-native development technologies.
+It’s important to match the needs of your workload against the benefits and drawbacks of each of these common cloud-native development technologies.
 It’s also important to consider that subcomponents of your application may be more suitable for one approach versus another, so a hybrid approach is possible.

 ## Container Orchestration